pelican-plugins/jinja-filters/README.rst

     Article Published Nov 04, 2016

-FItlers can also be chained, or applied in sequence.
+Fitlers can also be chained, or applied in sequence.
 For example to remove breaking spaces and then titlecase a catgory name, you might have code like:

 .. code-block:: html+jinja